 As for content, video is likely to comprise 80% of all internet traffic by 2019, so you should look at expanding your marketing mix to include great on-brand videos that can be shared.

 More than likely, users will be watching on a handheld device.
 Around 69% of digital media interaction is spent on mobile, and mobile traffic is set to increase between now and 2021.
 Alongside a drive towards more mobile-friendly search algorithms, it makes sense to increase spend on mobile advertising – and if your online content isn’t responsive and designed mobile-first, then you’re missing out.
+It’s easy to see how the digital market place and the role of the job function has changed so rapidly.

 You’ll have to have data on your side; used well, it drives wise decisions and forms the backbone of your content.
 The aim is to get more quality traffic and convert users – that is, seal the deal.